-NPAT 2019 (NMIMS Programs After Twelfth) is the official entrance test for admissions to Undergraduate Degree and Integrated Degree Programs being offered by constituent schools of SVKM's Narsee Monjee Institute of Management Studies at Mumbai, Shirpur, Bengaluru, Indore and Navi Mumbai Campuses.
+NPAT 2021 (NMIMS Programs After Twelfth) is the official entrance test for admissions to Undergraduate Degree and Integrated Degree Programs being offered by constituent schools of SVKM's Narsee Monjee Institute of Management Studies at Mumbai, Navi Mumbai.
+Shirpur, Bengaluru, Indore, Hyderabad, and Dhule campuses.

 These are the programs for admission into which the NMIMS-NPAT is conducted:

 Kindly note that there is also an additional design-focused paper for aspirants who opt for the Bachelor of Design stream; and, starting from the next session (2021), the pattern and syllabus of the NPAT exam for tech programs (B.Tech. and MBA Tech.) will differ from the common NPAT exam.
 The design would change from a SAT testing pattern (consisting of questions on Quantitative Ability, Reasoning & General Intelligence and Proficiency in the English Language) to a PCM testing pattern (consisting of questions on physics, chemistry and mathematics of 10+2 standard level in addition to some questions on language proficiency and logical intelligence).

 PAPER 1 (common for BBA, B.Sc.
 Economics, B.Sc.
 Finance and B.Com (hons),

 Section 1: Quantitative & Numerical Ability

 - Number System: Fractions, Surds and Decimals and number Series